 With AWS re:Invent 2023 just around the corner, the frequency of AWS press releases increases.
 Generative AI is a hot topic everywhere, tools like Midjourney and ChatGPT lower the bar for non-technical people, and I wonder how and when AWS will introduce a more solution-like Genrative AI service.

-clients, can you can establish a common pattern to interact with AWS paginated API actions using the JavaScript SDK v3.
-Retrieving all AWS Accounts in your AWS Organization is a neat example use case for this. -
+When using the AWS Software Development Kit, pagination in API responses is a common and sometimes annoying to deal with.
+Thanks to a shared interfaced in @aws-sdk clients, can you can establish a common pattern to interact with AWS paginated API actions using the JavaScript SDK v3.
+Retrieving all AWS Accounts in your AWS Organization is a neat example use case for this.

 To maintain a common foundation of resources across a complex AWS Organization, CloudFormation StackSet is the perfect companion.
 Usually, you want to deploy a common baseline of AWS resources and additionally specificy custom deployments; like setting custom contact information for billing, operations, or security communications.

 What do I like the most about Generative AI?
 The endless possibilities and different perspectives on the process.
 In my opinion, a reliable prompt design will be an important skill for using generative AI effectively.
 Sure, anybody can sign up for a service like Midjourney.com or Leonardo.Ai, but how can you achieve reliable results?
-In Hamburg, the Design Zentrum Hamburg by the Hamburg Kreativ Gesellschaft organized two Prompt Battle events to explore generative AI.
+In Hamburg, the Design Zentrum Hamburg by the Hamburg Kreativ Gesellschaft organised two Prompt Battle events to explore generative AI.

 At re:Invent 2021, AWS Amplify announced AWS Amplify Studio, a visual development portal to build and operate web applications.
 Together with Figma, you can easily manage UI components and generate React components without any development tasks.